Kazmimasooma/Group-1-Disney/README.md

 ### Data Exploration

 #### WEEK 1 to WEEK 2
-Initially we scoured sites liked Kaggle.com for datasets and eventually decided on a few.
+The first datasets are from Kaggle.com.
 After the initial Exploratory Data Analysis (EDA) on multiple datasets, we discovered high inconsistencies within the data.
 The data was incomplete, messy and did not yield good results after parsing through the first ML model.

 ![EDA v1](https://user-images.githubusercontent.com/93144225/163206164-8d0de522-edac-43fb-ad74-2e1754e5e481.png)